Jeff Allen (offensive lineman)

-Jeff Allen (born January 8, 1990) is a former American football guard.
-He played college football for Illinois.
-Allen was drafted by the Kansas City Chiefs in the second round of the 2012 NFL Draft.
-He has also played for the Houston Texans.
+Jeff Allen (born January 8, 1990) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Illinois Fighting Illini.
+Allen was selected by the Kansas City Chiefs in the second round of the 2012 NFL draft.
+He also played for the Houston Texans.

 College career

 After graduating from Chicago's King High School, Allen attended the University of Illinois at Urbana–Champaign from 2008 to 2011.
 He started 47 games at both left and right tackle during his career.

 Professional career

-2012 NFL Draft
+Pre-draft

-Projected as a second round selection by Sports Illustrated, Allen was ranked as the No. 6 offensive guard available in the 2012 NFL Draft.
-He was drafted by the Kansas City Chiefs in the second round, 44th overall.
+Projected as a second round selection by Sports Illustrated, Allen was ranked as the No. 6 offensive guard available in the 2012 NFL draft.

 Kansas City Chiefs (first stint)

-In his rookie season, Allen appeared in all 16 games, and became a starter at left guard by Week 4 against the San Diego Chargers.
+Allen was selected by the Kansas City Chiefs in the second round, 44th overall.
+In his rookie season, he appeared in all 16 games, and became a starter at left guard by Week 4 against the San Diego Chargers.
 For his first two seasons with the Chiefs, he played with Jon Asamoah who was a teammate of Allen's at Illinois.